 We also enjoyed taking our time at the penny slots at Harrah’s and drinking free cocktails (although we did tip $1 each).
 Altogether, a week of gambling for about an hour a day cost us $55 for tips and gambling, but it got us about $80 in free parking and more than 14 mixed drinks overall.
 I have found out that I adore Fuzzy Navels…

-For a great deal, although not technically “cheap”, you can spend $40 0n the Audubon Experience Package ticket.
+For a great deal, although not technically “cheap” unless you consider it is DAYS worth of fun, you can spend $40 0n the Audubon Experience Package ticket.
 That one pass will let you into the Audubon Zoo, Aquarium, Insectarium, and Imax once each over 30 days.
 That’s $10 per activity, which is well worth it.

 Overall, a visit to New Orleans doesn’t have to break the bank.
 Just pay attention to all of your options and choose the best deal for you.